 Get outdoors – taking a walk is the best and easiest thing to do.
 Wrap your baby up and head over to a local park or stroll round the block.
 The fresh air will revive you and quite often the baby will sleep so you have a bit of time to relax your mind too.
 Go at a slightly faster pace to get the heart rate up a bit.

-Pelvic floors – some say they’re boring but they’re essential to bring back the strength to your pelvic muscles.
-These are easy to fit in while you’re feeding – 10 slow and 10 quick.
-Although be sure to think about engaging those muscles in every day movements too.
+Pelvic floors – you may say they’re boring but they’re essential to bring back the strength to your pelvic muscles and ensure you don't have any incontinence issues further down the line.
+Kegels are easy to fit in while you’re feeding, but be sure to also think about engaging those muscles in every day movements too.
+I've written other articles on this!

 Have fun with your baby - while your baby is having tummy time or simply lying on the play mat, why not do some press ups over them (give them a kiss when you lower yourself down!)?
 Don’t forget you can drop your knees for this one to start with.
 Alternatively, press ups against the kitchen surface while you’re waiting for the kettle to boil works too.